TheJoker4320/vision-framework/README.md

 for an example your computer ip is 10.43.20.10 and your json file name is example.json then the location of the stream is at 10.43.20.10/example and you can watch the feed through your browser.

-To use the streamer in the code, you need to add to the main file (see why on the next topic on [running the framework](#run-the-framework)) first you need to create an Streamer as an object:
+To use the streamer in the code, you need to add to the main file (see why on the next topic on [running the framework](#run-the-framework)) first, you need to create an Streamer as an object:
 ```python
 from streamer import Streamer